 What is much more likely is that, upon revival, Jasbir became overshadowed by the spirit of Sobha Ram.
-Sobha, in turn, was marooned close to the earth plane, owing to the shock and suddenness of his death (he was poisoned at a wedding).
+Sobha, in turn, was marooned close to the earth plane, owing to the shock and suddenness of his death (he was poisoned at a wedding: see Chapter 8 for more on the significance of violent death in reincarnation studies).
 This, together with his cultural belief in reincarnation, meant that he was attempting to reincarnate in Jasbir's body.
-And, crucially, the "walk-in" hypothesis admits to there being two spirits-Jasbir's and Sobha's- involved, rather than the one spirit animating successive bodies that normal reincarnation theory proposes.
+And, crucially, the "walkin" hypothesis admits to there being two spirits-Jasbir's and Sobha's-involved, rather than the one spirit animating successive bodies that normal reincarnation theory proposes.

-Another point is that the astral scenario referred to by Stevenson would appear to deviate strongly from Dr Michael Newton's conclusions in Journey Of Souls, regarding the life between lives (LBL) (see Chapter 11).
-Thus, one might ask, why did Sobha's Ram's spirit not speak of this interim afterworld?
-If the "walk-in" hypothesis is the correct one, he might even have caught up with Jasbir's spirit there.
+Another point is that the astral scenario referred to by Stevenson would appear to deviate strongly from Dr Michael Newton's conclusions in Journey Of Souls, regarding the life between lives (LBL) (see Chapter 11)

 And what of the holy man?
 Why was he hanging around the astral regions, advising Sobha what action to take?
 Are we to believe that, after a lifetime of ascetic self-denial, he was then denied the ultimate reward of salvation?
 What was the point of it all?
 It seems that, rather than being imbued with God-like powers of resurrection, the sadhu himself seems to have been stranded in this "twilight zone", Was this because his belief in reincarnation was more powerful than his efforts to overcome the world?